allajahzan/Quiz-App-using-Next/README.md

-It's a quiz app designed with Next + TypeScript
+It's a quiz app designed with Next JS + TypeScript

 * to run 'npm run dev'